-- Send the following two Word documents by email to firstname.lastname@example.org
+- Send the following information by email to firstname.lastname@example.org

-Applicants for the AGN Scholarship will not be considered until all of the above steps have been completed!
+Applications will not be considered until all above information has been received.

-- Please indicate that you wrote your personal statement independently.
-Any help in composing the personal statement must be cited.
+- Any help composing the personal statement should be cited.

-- A personal interview will be conducted with suitable applicants.
+- A personal interview will be granted suitable applicants.

-- All application materials must be submitted via email (info@ATZUM.org — subject line “ATZUM AGN Fund application).
-Confidentiality of all application materials will be protected.
+- Confidentiality of all application materials will be carefully protected.

 Abe and Gert Nutkis